-At Expressive Therapy Center, we are proud to offer well-trained therapists with degrees at the masters and/or the doctoral level.
+At Expressive Therapy Center, we are proud to offer experienced therapists with degrees at the master's and/or the doctoral level.
 Our therapists come from a wide spectrum of counseling disciplines that include social work, psychiatric nursing, counseling psychology and clinical psychology, and have diverse areas of expertise, allowing ETC to treat clients with a broad variety of needs.

 Stephanie Natter, LCPAT, CGP - Clinical Director